Google Compute Engine Machine Type Comparison

 This webapp helps to find the optimal Google Compute Engine (GCE) machine type or instance in the many Google Cloud Platform (GCP) regions.
 A lot of information has been collected from various Google Cloud websites and different sources.

-You have the choice between 87 machine types with Intel CPU and 77 machine types with AMD CPU.
-85 machine types are certified for SAP application and 16 machine types are certified for SAP HANA on Google Cloud.
+You have the choice between 92 machine types with Intel CPU, 77 CPU machine types with AMD CPU and 7 CPU machine types with Ampere Altra Arm-based processors.
+86 machine types are certified for SAP application and 17 machine types are certified for SAP HANA on Google Cloud.

 Here you can find an overview of 5 different disk types for your instances.